CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

     # scoring script for single flow
     evaluate.py

-    # summarize the result of multi flow
+    # summarize the result of evaluation your solution on multiple traffic flow settings
     summarize.py

     # evaluation and scoring script